cemkucukgenc/tum_autsys_project/README.md

 ## 2. Installation guide <a name="installation_guide"></a>

 ### 2.1.
 System setup <a name="system_setup"></a>
-This project is developed for the `Ubuntu 20.04` with `ROS Noetic`.
+This project is developed for `Ubuntu 20.04` with `ROS Noetic`.
 Be sure your system has the same configuration.
 You can check the following links to install them:

  - `Ubuntu 20.04` setup guide link: https://releases.ubuntu.com/focal/
  - `ROS Noetic` setup guide link: https://wiki.ros.org/noetic/Installation/Ubuntu